Keyboards

 Wooting 80HE travel case review - essential for commuters?

 Wooting 80HE travel case review: hard shell protection, 2600g total weight, and daily commute tested.
-Definately worth it if you travel with your keyboard.
+Definitely worth it if you travel with your keyboard.

 Wooting Double-Shot PBT Keycaps Review - How are they?